corlanmcd/corlanmcd.github.io/_posts/2015-10-04-pointers-intro.md

 I bet you’re wondering, “Are we still passing-by-value?”
 Nope!
 We are **passing-by-reference**! which means we are passing the address of the object, no copying necessary (not even a pointer).

 So when do you use a pointer, or reference?
-I like how Klaim from StackOverflow puts it:
+I like how [Klaim](http://stackoverflow.com/a/7058373) from StackOverflow (great site) puts it:

 > Use reference wherever you can, pointers wherever you must.

-Avoid pointers until you can't.
+>Avoid pointers until you can't.
 The reason is that pointers make things harder to follow/read, less safe and far more dangerous manipulations than any other constructs.
 So the rule of thumb is to use pointers only if there is no other choice.